PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-07 16:31:21
+Last updated: 2024-04-07 16:31:54
-Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo